padrojacodal/iOS-Style-Guide/README.md

 - Purely Entity
 - No or very minimum logic
-- Don't have any refernece of View
+- Don't have any reference of View
 - Only ViewModel has access to it

 ##### View: